 6) Judge Of All

-7) Father Perpetuates Himself In His Children
+7) Father Perpetuates Himself In His Sons

 The ancient definition of father was not exclusively or even essentially sperm donor, or even head of a family, but a leader empowering subordinates to perpetuate his expertise.